Pumpkin Patches, Hayrides, Corn Mazes, Halloween and Trick-or-Treat Events

 Oct.
 20, 5-9 p.m.
 Admission is free.
 Enjoy games and trunk-or-treat from 5-7 p.m. and a glow-in-the-dark climb for ages 6 and older from 7-9 p.m.
 The movie "Coco" will be shown in the park at 6:45 p.m.

 301 Wagstaff Rd., Fuquay-Varina

 Oct.
 20, 5-9 p.m.
 Admission is free.
 Venture down a haunted trail to encounter zombies, ghosts and other monsters.
 The sunlit family trail for families with younger children is 5-6 p.m., and costumes are encouraged; the full fright trail is 7-9 p.m. and is not recommended for children younger than 10.

 Haunting at Harris: Halloween Around the World

 2112 County Park Dr., New Hill

 Oct.
-14, 1-6 p.m.
+7, 1-6 p.m.
 Admission is free.
-Meet Blackbeard, the Loch Ness Monster, Paul Bunyan and other characters on a wagon ride.
-Enjoy crafts, face painting, crawly critters, an obstacle course and games.
+Discover Halloween traditions from around the world on a wagon ride.
+Enjoy crafts, games, live critters and an obstacle course.
 Costumes optional.
-Wagon rides for all ages leave every 30 minutes.
+Wagon rides leave every 30 minutes.
 Tickets available first come, first serve the day of the event only.
 Tickets for 1-3 p.m. rides handed out at 12:30 p.m.; tickets for 3:30-5:30 p.m. rides handed out at 3 p.m.